Last updated 22 February 2022

 A: No. It is not possible for RevMan 5 to incorporate and display RoB 2.
 Authors can start their review in RevMan 5 and switch to RevMan Web when they get to the point of adding their risk of bias assessments.
 Here is a link to the RevMan Web knowledge base.

 A: Authors are not able to switch on the RoB 2 features in RevMan Web themselves.
 We advise the switch is made after authors have input their results data to RevMan as the ‘switch’ will break compatibility for the review to be worked on in the desktop RevMan 5.
-Please inform your Managing Editor when you are ready to switch on the RoB 2 features in your review.
-The Managing Editor will contact Cochrane Community Support to request RoB 2 to be enabled.
+Please inform your Managing Editor when you are ready to switch on the RoB 2 features in your review and they can enable this advanced feature for you.

 A: No, to use RoB 2 you will need to only use RevMan Web once your ME has arranged to switch on the RoB 2 features.
 You will not be able to check out the review when you have turned on these features.
 See Starter Pack and RevMan Web knowledge base.